leolanese/Open-Source-JS-Resources/README.md

 ### Reactive Programming

 + [The introduction to Reactive Programming you've been missing (github docs) - staltz](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
-+ [The introduction to Reactive Programming you've been missing (video) - staltz](https://egghead.io/courses/introduction-to-reactive-programming) This tutorial as a series of videos
++ [The introduction to Reactive Programming you've been missing (egghead.io video) - staltz](https://egghead.io/courses/introduction-to-reactive-programming) This tutorial as a series of videos

 ---